jbcabs14/Project-Green/docs/log-out.md

-# Log out Page Mock-Up
+# Log out Dialog Mock-Up

 ## Description
+The **Log out Dialog** appears if the user opts to log out in the application.